 At the end of the Cammino di San Tommaso, a 196-mile pilgrimage from Rome to Ortona, Italy, are the relics of St. Thomas the Apostle.
 It’s a long, thirsty walk to get there.
 If only there was a water fountain.

 Turns out, there’s something even better: a wine fountain.
 If you make it all the way to the small village of Villa Caldari di Ortona, a local winery has got you covered.
-A few miles before you reach the end of the route—the reliquary at Basilica Cattedrale di San Tommaso Apostolo—there is a fountain of wine available 24 hours a day, 7 days a week.
+A few miles before you reach the end of the route—the reliquary at Basilica Cattedrale di San Tommaso Apostolo—there is a fountain of wine available during the winery opening hours.

 To help out parched travelers, Dora Sarchese Vini has erected the fountain outside of their tasting room, just off the Strada Statale (State Road) 538.
 Built inside of a mock wine cask, the fountain consists of two brass spigots set in a stone basin, streaming free glasses of red wine for all who stop by—be they a pilgrim or just a thirty tourist.